Catoblepas: In literature

 It wallows flat upon the ground, and its legs are smothered under the huge mane of stiff bristles that hide its face.

 In The Countess of Pembroke's Arcadia (The New Arcadia) (c.
 1570–1586), by Sir Philip Sidney, the "forsaken knight" that Amphilalus fights has a Catoblepas upon his crest:

 So passed he over into the island, taking with him the two brothers of Anaxius; where he found the forsaken knight attired in his own livery, as black as sorrow itself could see itself in the blackest glass: his ornaments of the same hue, but formd into the figures of ravens which seemed to gape for carrion: only his reins were snakes, which finely wrapping themselves one within the other, their heads came together to the cheeks and bosses of the bit, where they might seem to bite at the horse, and the horse, as he champed the bit, to bite at them, and that the white foam was engendered by the poisonous fury of the combat.
 His impresa was a Catoblepta, which so long lies dead as the moon (whereto it hath so natural a sympathy) wants her light.
 The word signified, that the moon wanted not the light, but the poor beast wanted the moon's light.

 The Catoblepas was listed in the Book of Imaginary Beings (1957) by Jorge Luis Borges.
 It is described as a black buffalo with a hog's head that is always looking down.

 A catoblepas appears in A Spell for Chameleon (1977) by Piers Anthony.
 In the book, the catoblepas fights an argus and a harpy, all of which want to devour the protagonist, Bink.
 It is described as follows:

 [Bink] sat up.
 One leg remained anchored-but now he had anchorage to rip out of the clutch of the demon weed.
 It didn't even hurt this time.
 He looked at the battling monsters-and saw the snakelike hair of the catoblepas twined around the head of the argus, gripping it by horns, ears, scales, and eyeballs-anything available.
 The body of the catoblepas was covered with reptilian scales, from its gorgon head to its cloven hooves, invulnerable to the attack of the argus.
 In overall shape it was like any quadruped, not all that remarkable; but that deadly writhing prehensile head hair-what a horror!

+The catoblepas is mentioned in The Shattered World (1984) by Michael Reaves:

+Troas cleared his throat impatiently and Beorn looked at him.
+On his robe was a stylized design of a catoblepas, stitched in silver thread in a rampant pose.
+Beorn thought it looked faintly ridiculous.

+In Rick Riordan's 2013 The Heroes of Olympus book The House of Hades, the catoblepas appears with the name Katobleps (Ancient Greek κατῶβλεψ) in the form of creatures resembling cow monsters.
+They are shown to have a poisonous gaze and a poisonous breath.